ge0lev/ge0lev.github.io/_tabs/about.md

 Hey there 👋,

 I'm George (ge0lev) - welcome to my personal blog!
 I'm a Threat Hunter at an MSSP,Climbed the SOC ladder from L1 to L2 to Threat Hunting.
-I have always been interested in malicious software, how to analyse it, figure out what it does, why it does it and finally how to detect it.
+I’ve always been interested in malicious software - poking at it, figuring out what it does and why, and finally how to hunt for and detect it.

 This blog is a mix of: personal notes and things I find interesting.
 These include:
 * (possibly half-baked) Malware analysis and Reversing